 In particular, you want to avoid too many pieces that go right to the floor.
 Instead, coffee tables and end tables should show legs.

-Even if you can find a couch that sits up on legs will do wonders for opening up your small space.
+Even if you can find a couch that sits up on legs, it will do wonders for opening up your small space

 Image via Architectural Digest